 So if the Greek word didaskalia would’ve been the best choice to communicate the meaning of the Hebrew word Torah, then when and why was nomos (“law”) chosen?
 The Hebrew Bible was translated into Greek between 250-299 years before the conception and birth of Christ by Jewish scholars for the Jewish community in Alexandria, Egypt.
 As a result of the conquest of the known world by Alexander the Great, Greek had become the common parlance of the time, and the Jews there were now speaking Greek.
 There were other Jewish communities too outside of the land of Israel that spoke Greek, and they also needed a Greek copy of the Scriptures for them to read and understand.
 So a group of 70 Jewish scholars, according to tradition, were sent from Israel to Alexandria and translated the Hebrew Scriptures into Greek.

 These Jewish scholars chose the Greek word nomos (“law”), rather than didaskalia (“instruction” or “teaching”), in order to protect the Scriptures from misuse from a growing foreign religious group, known as the Gnostics.
 Their name comes from the Greek word gnosis (or “knowledge”).
-At their core, they had adopted the Hindu belief that God was already in every person, but those who not “enlightened” didn’t know it, but with the right “teacher” and the right “instruction” or “teaching,” one could come to the knowledge of that “truth” and experience “salvation.”
+At their core, they shared the Hindu belief that God was already in every person, but those who were not “enlightened” didn’t know it, but with the right “teacher” and the right “instruction” or “teaching,” one could come to the knowledge of that “truth” and experience “salvation.”
 In other words, “salvation,” they taught, was found in “inner knowledge,” and NOT in a relationship with the one true God who lived outside of oneself.
-This group took the “teachings” of different religions and wove them together to formulate their own ideas and doctrines, much like the Hippies did during the 1960’s and ’70’s.
+This group took the “teachings” of different religions and wove them together, along with this “core belief,” to formulate their own ideas and doctrines, much like the Hippies did during the 1960’s and ’70’s.

 To protect the Torah from being used by them, the Jewish scholars purposely chose the Greek word nomos (“law”) to translate Torah, rather than the Greek word didaskalia since the Torah did include laws as well.
 The Gnostics would later misuse the teachings of Christianity for their own purposes, like in the writings of “The Gospel of Thomas,” “The Gospel of Judas,” and the “Gospel of Mary Magdalene,” which were the basis of the modern novel and movie, The DaVinci Code.

-For example, the Torah (God’s instructions) has an extremely wide and diverse usage.
+The word Torah (God’s instructions), though, in contrast to our concept of “law,” has an extremely wide and diverse usage.
 It can be used to refer to a single verse, a passage, a chapter, a selection of passages, a biblical book, several books, the first five books, all the books of the prophets, all the Old Testament, or all the Old Testament and the New Testament.
 Consequently, since all of the Bible contains God’s instructions, then all of the Bible is Torah (or what’s translated as “law”).
 So then, how can any Christian not be under Torah (or “under the law”) since all of the Bible can be defined as Torah?
 Do you see the problem here?

 Also, the idea that God’s Torah (or “Instructions” or “Teachings”) in some way ended at the cross is based on erroneous beliefs and assumptions that cannot be proven or substantiated under closer examination.
 Nor can we find actual evidence that there’s a conflict between God’s law and grace, since again, this “alleged” conflict is based on erroneous beliefs and assumptions that cannot be proven or substantiated under closer examination, including the few Pauline passages that supposedly “prove” that God’s law had in some way been “annulled,” “done away with,” or “ended at the cross.”
 What was nailed to the cross was our sins, our penalty of sins, and the law of sin and death – NOT the Word of God.